Table of contents

 This experiment consists of three machines, a client, a server, and an attacker machine.
 Unlike other labs, you will only have access to the attacker machine, i.e., all of your code and commands will be run from the attacker, without direct access to the client and the server.

-All three containers are on the same subnetwork and their IP addresses are known and static, you can see those in the docker-compose.yml file (after you have patched it).
-However, the client and the server are running a network service that you do not have access to, and your goal in this lab is to use tool to discover what that service is, and then exploit it to flood the network with bogus packet by only dropping in a very small number of packets.
+All three containers are on the same subnetwork, their IP addresses are known and static, and you can see those in the docker-compose.yml file .
+However, the client and the server are running a network service that you do not have access to, and your goal in this lab is to use tool to discover what that service is, and then exploit it to flood the network with bogus packet by only sending a few packets.

 To do so, you will need to do the following: